magento/merchdocs/src/sales-channels/amazon/ob-creating-magento-attributes.md

 ---
 title: Creating Attributes for Amazon
-tag: asc-old
 ---